tbensky/Prolog-CLP/README.md

 > First, we could try a brute force approach.
 Suppose we have a very efficient program that takes only one instruction to evaluate a position, and that we have access to the next-generation computing technology, let's say a 10GHz processor with 1024 cores, and let's say we could afford a million of them, and while we're shopping, let's say we also pick up a time machine and go back 13 billion years to the origin of the universe and start our program running.
 We can then compute that we'd be almost 1% done with this one puzzle by now.

 So, we have to do a 4x4 puzzle instead.
-Here's the code for it (inspired by the one in [this book](https://www.amazon.com/Thinking-Computation-First-Course-Press/dp/0262534746/)):
+Here's the code for it (inspired by the one in [this book](https://www.amazon.com/Thinking-Computation-First-Course-Press/dp/0262534746/)).
+Our notation here is that columns are labeled A..D and rows are labeled 1..4.

 ```prolog
 sudoku([